-In Somalia, Shadia, married at a young age, resolved to live a life of obsolescence in rural Somaliland.
+Shadia was married at a young age, resolved to live a life of obsolescence in rural Somaliland.
 In Somalia, where over 60 percent of youth is unemployed, women often bear the brunt of extreme poverty and unemployment.
-However, one day, Shadia heard a radio announcement about a video training program and her life was forever changed.
+One day however, Shadia heard a radio announcement about a video training program.

 One of USADF’s local implementing partners seeks to engage, mentor and provide job skills training for young Somali men and women.
 USADF is one of the few organizations on the ground in Somalia able to meet the need for job skills training for unemployed youth and women.
 Our community based, African-led approach guides our efforts to engage Somali youth with real and practical opportunities for employment and entrepreneurship.

 USADF invests in sectors such as videography, journalism, mobile phone repair, food services, early childhood education, carpentry, glass installation, fishing, electrical, plumbing, masonry, auto repair, and beekeeping.
 In sectors such as IT, tailoring, office management, commodities trading, cosmetology and beekeeping, women make up more than half the number of trainees.

 Shadia was accepted to a two-year videography training course.
 With her new skills, she found a job working for Puntland TV as a camerawoman.
 But Shadia did not stop there—with a new sense of independence and empowerment, she decided to run for election in local government.
 “In my society, women’s participation in political fields is very limited due to cultural barriers,” says Shadia.
 She says that her family and local tribal leaders, who openly rejected the idea of a women representing their tribe, were the biggest obstacles to her dream of becoming a political leader.